deadlock-wiki/deadbot/README.md

 5. `python3 -m pre_commit install`
 6. Download Decompiler.exe for your particular OS from https://github.com/ValveResourceFormat/ValveResourceFormat/releases
    1. Extract decompiler into a folder and update `.env`
+7. Download DepotDownloader for your particular OS from https://github.com/SteamRE/DepotDownloader/releases
+    1. Extract DepotDownloader-(your-os)-x64 into a folder and update `.env`
-7. Add the paths to Deadlock files and the Decompiler in `.env` using `.env.example` as an example
+8. Add the paths to Deadlock files and the Decompiler in `.env` using `.env.example` as an example

 ### Usage